Section 1: Know Your History

 Note the following adaptations of core rules spells for EoM spellcasters:

 - Keen Edge: This spell no longer doubles a weapon's critical range.
 Instead, it increases the range by a flat value of 2.
 All other aspects of the spell remain the same.

 Casters may create new spells.
 To do this, they must spend time researching the spell.
-It takes 1 week/per level of the spell for the time to research it.
+It takes 1 Shakandaran week (5 days)/per level of the spell for the time to research it.
 During this time, the caster must spend 8 hours out of the day working on the spell research, but they can still adventure, cast spells, etc. They cannot also be involved in magic item creation while researching a spell.
 Every day, the caster must succeed in a Knowledge Arcana roll (DC = 20 + spell level, cannot take 20).
 Any day this roll fails, it extends the time to complete the spell by one day.
 However, if the caster has access to a library worth at least 500gpv x spell level (this library can be owned, rented, or borrowed), the DC is only 15 + spell level.
+All new spells 3rd level and higher require the use of a library to research.
 The actual spell research will cost 25gp x # of days to research it.
 This would mean a newly researched 1st level spell would cost a total of 125gp to research if the caster made their Knowledge Arcana checks every day.
 A 5th level spell would require a 2500gpv library and cost 625gpv to research.
 If a second caster is involved in the process, the DC for the Knowledge Arcana check is reduced by 2, and each caster need only spend 4 hours per day in spell research.